vrockai/pipeline-test/docs/content.md

 ---

 ## Assessing the microbiota of the snail intermediate host of trematodes, Galba truncatula.
- 23.01.2024, _P McCann, C McFarland, J Megaw, K Siu-Ting, C Cantacessi, G Rinaldi, GN Gobert_
+ 25.01.2024, _P McCann, C McFarland, J Megaw, K Siu-Ting, C Cantacessi, G Rinaldi, GN Gobert_

+_Animals, Trematoda, Fasciola hepatica, Microbiota, Snails_
 The microbiome is known to play key roles in health and disease, including host susceptibility to parasite infections.
 The freshwater snail Galba truncatula is the intermediate host for many trematode species, including the liver and rumen flukes Fasciola hepatica and Calicophoron daubneyi, respectively.
 The snail-parasite system has previously been investigated.
 However, the specific interaction between the snail-associated microbiota and intra-snail developmental stages of trematodes has yet to be explored.

 [Source](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-024-06118-7)